-The module is constructed from standard production quality parts.
-The module is classified as a multichip standalone cryptographic module and is enclosed in a hard, commercial grade metal case.
-The cryptographic boundary for this module is the enclosure.
-The module is designated as having a non-modifiable operational environment under the FIPS 140-2 definitions.
-Any other firmware loaded into this module is out of the scope of this validation and requires a separate FIPS 140-2 validation.
+The modules are constructed from standard production quality parts.
+The modules are classified as a multi-chip standalone cryptographic modules and are enclosed in hard, commercial grade plastic cases.
+The cryptographic boundary for these modules is the enclosure.
+The modules are designated as utilizing a non-modifiable operational environment under the FIPS 140-2 definitions.
+Any other firmware loaded into this module is out of the scope of this validation and require a separate FIPS 140-2 validation.
 The following diagram shows the major architectural components of the module.

-Figure 1 -AD Series Architectural Block Diagram
+Figure 1 -R Series Architectural Block Diagram